backupbrain/drf-keypair-permissions/docs/testing.md

 #### Basic Test

 The minimum recommended data to sign is the (request-target), host, and date.
-In this case, the string to sign would be:
+In this case, the test would look like this:

 ```python
 date = 'Sun, 05 Jan 2014 21:31:40 GMT'